wowdd1/xlinkBook/README.md

        (activity -> deconstruction -> reconstruction -> value)
     5. explorer what your want(simple -> complex -> simple)
-    6. share, distributed, simple, speed, flexible, intelligent, evolution (the best fecture is knowledge build knowledge, best tool is treat thinking as central!)
+    6. share, distributed, simple, speed, flexible, intelligent, evolution (the best fecture is knowledge build knowledge, the best tool is treat thinking as central, the best result is communication with others)

 install: